vuongducphuong/documentation/content/applications/productivity/discuss/overview/team_communication.rst

 .. image:: team_communication/moderation_settings.png
    :align: center
-   :alt: View of a channel’s settings form emphasizing the tab moderation in Odoo Discuss
+   :alt: View of a channel’s settings form emphasizing the tab moderation in Leansoft Discuss

 Moderators can: *Accept*, *Reject*, *Discard*, *Always Allow* or *Ban* messages.

 .. image:: team_communication/moderate_messages.png
    :align: center
-   :alt: View of a message to be moderated in Odoo Discuss
+   :alt: View of a message to be moderated in Leansoft Discuss

 .. note::
    Members of a mailing channel receive messages through email regardless of their